 How long sushi is good will vary significantly between the ingredients used and its temperature.

-However, it’s commonly known that sushi can last up to 2 hours to four days.
-It usually depends on what type of sushi you have and what temperature is in the
+However, it’s commonly known that sushi can last from 2 hours to 24 hours, depending on the type and storage conditions.

 Letting the sushi at an outdoor temperature should be consumed as soon as possible.
 Raw sushi especially is prone to be host to a lot of bacteria.
 When placed at a hot and humid temperature, it can cause the sushi to spoil in just an hour.